openpgpjs/openpgpjs/CONTRIBUTING.md

 ## Pull requests

-Good pull requests - patches, improvements, new features - are a fantastic help.
+Good pull requests - patches, improvements, new features - are sa fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

-If you have never created a pull request before, welcome :smile: [Here is a great tutorial](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github) on how to create a pull request.
+If you have never created a pull request before, welcome 🙂 Read the GitHub docs on [how to create a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 1. Update your branch to the latest changes in the upstream main branch, solving conflicts if any appear.
 You can do that locally with: